alex0popa/trident/README.md

 ## Instalation:

-1. From terminal go to the root directory and instal the dependencies:
+1. From terminal, go to the root directory and install the dependencies:
  - ### `npm run install-dependencies`

 2. Watch your email for the .env file and paste it into the root directory.